Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 Make sure you enter the correct domain name when prompted and press Enter.

-If you like, you can then use systemctl to start the server and make it start on boot.
+it to start the server and make it start on boot.

 systemctl start matrix-synapse